-Below are five soups and stews to ease your mind, body and soul this winter.
+Check below our five soups and stews to ease your mind, body and soul this fall.
 Enjoy and stay warm!

 Flavoured with African spices and herbs, this simple yet popular one-pot soup will keep you nice and warm on those on long winter nights.
 Don’t let the Habanero peppers in this recipe scare you.
 A little bit of spice has never hurt anybody!